Truck-Driver.Net

 Trucking Schools Directory

 When looking for a truck driving school, keep these tips in mind.
-First, talk with a few different schools as they all have different programs, some being longer and some shorter.
+First, talk with recruiters or counselors from a few different truck driving schools as they all have different programs, some being longer and some shorter (Bonus Tip - bear in mind the recruiter or counselor is compensated for getting people to become a student).
 Second, try to talk with a few former students.
 Someone who has already attended the school is more likely to tell you if it was a good school and if they were taught the things they needed to know to get a job after completing the program.
 Keep in mind however that each person is likely to give you a different answer based on his or her experience and how well they did, so take it with a grain of salt.
 Most schools will have happy graduates and some who are not happy.
 Third, try to go around town and talk with some trucking company recruiters, if possible, to find out where they hire new drivers from.
 Are they more likely to hire from certain trucking schools and why?
 The most important thing is to do your homework and learn as much as possible before paying money or signing a contract.
 Filling out a form online to learn more is only requesting information so feel free to do that from as many schools as you can find so a recruiter can contact you.

 Find a Truck Driving School Near You